Mathnerd314/stroscot/docs/Commentary/Evaluation-Strategy.rst

 Control constructs
 ------------------

 Non-strictness allows defining if-then-else and short-circuit functions.
-So generally non-strictness is required in a language, if you want to avoid giving control constructs special handling.
+So generally some amount of non-strictness is required in a language.
 E.g. ``and c t = if c then t else False``.
 With strictness ``and false undefined`` evaluates its arguments first and throws even though its substitution does not.
-Another example is ``fromMaybe (error "BOOO") x`` - Haskell has put non-strictness to good use.
+Another example is ``fromMaybe (error "BOOO") x``.
+Haskell has put non-strictness to good use with parser combinator libraries and so on.

 Function composition
 --------------------